aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/mailmerge/getfieldnamesforregion/_index.md

 ### Remarks

 Returns full merge field names including optional prefix.
-Does not eliminate duplicate field names.If document contains multiple regions with the same name the very first region is processed.A new string array is created on every call.
+Does not eliminate duplicate field names.

+If document contains multiple regions with the same name the very first region is processed.

+A new string array is created on every call.

 ### Examples